xpring-eng/sidechain-launch-kit/CONTRIBUTING.md

 ## Scripts
 ### riplrepl.py

 This is an interactive shell for experimenting with side chains.
 It will spin up a test main chain running in standalone mode, and a test side chain with five federators - all running on the local machine.
-There are commands to make payments within a chain, make cross chain payments, check balances, check server info, and check federator info.
+There are commands to make payments within a chain, make cross-chain payments, check balances, check server info, and check federator info.
 There is a simple "help" system, but more documentation is needed for this tool (or more likely we need to replace this with some web front end).

 Note: a "repl" is another name for an interactive shell.
 It stands for "read-eval-print-loop".
 It is pronounced "rep-ul".

 ### create_config_file.py

 This is a script used to create the config files needed to run a test side chain on your local machine.
-To run this, make sure the rippled is built, `RIPPLED_MAINCHAIN_EXE`, `RIPPLED_SIDECHAIN_EXE`, and `RIPPLED_SIDECHAIN_CFG_DIR` environment variables are correctly set, and the side chain configuration files exist.
+To run this, make sure the rippled is built, `RIPPLED_MAINCHAIN_EXE`, `RIPPLED_SIDECHAIN_EXE`, `RIPPLED_SIDECHAIN_CFG_DIR`, and `NUM_FEDERATORS` environment variables are correctly set, and the side chain configuration files exist.
 Also make sure the python dependencies are installed and the virtual environment is activated.
 Running this will create config files in the directory specified by the `RIPPLED_SIDECHAIN_CFG_DIR` environment variable.

 ### log_analyzer.py